 New Puppy Guide

 Congratulations!
-We are so excited to meet your new pup!
+We are so excited to meet your new pup.
 Our goal is to help keep your puppy on track to a healthy, happy, long life.
 We want you to know we are here to help with any questions or concerns.
-At Newtown Square Veterinary Hospital, all new puppy visits are scheduled for a full hour with the doctor to ensure we have adequate time to get to know you and your puppy, as well as answer all of your questions.
+At Newtown Square Veterinary Hospital, all new puppy visits are scheduled for a full thirty minutes with our doctors to ensure we have adequate time to get to know you and your puppy, as well as answer all of your questions.
 Here is some information to get you started.

 Insurance